ZyadTaouil/ZyadTaouil/README.md

 <h1 align="center">Hi 👋, I'm Zyad</h1>
-<h3 align="center">Master Student at the University Paris 1 Panthéon-Sorbonne | Computer Science applied to Business Management student</h3>
+<h3 align="center">Master Student Graduate at the University Paris 1 Panthéon-Sorbonne | Computer Science applied to Business Management student</h3>

 I am passionate about New Information Technologies.
 My ambition is to make a career in the design and development of Machine Learning and Data Engineering solutions.
 I am open to work on any project as internship or freelance.

-- 🔭 I’m currently preparing ab **AWS Solutions Architect Associate Certification**
+- 🔭 I’m currently preparing an **AWS Solutions Architect Associate Certification**

 - 🌱 I’m currently learning **artificial intelligence and advanced web programming**